philzook58/philzook58.github.io/_posts/2021-08-14-replacing-rise4fun.md

 Rise4Fun was a very cool demo page for projects at Microsoft Research.
 I think it was fantastic.
 But it may have finally [died](https://github.com/Z3Prover/z3/discussions/5473)

-First off, just check this out <https://www.philipzucker.com/z3-rise4fun/> (not on mobile).
+First off, just check this out <https://www.philipzucker.com/z3-rise4fun/> (mobile doesn't seem to be doin' so hot).
 A Z3 right in your browser!
 Neat right?

 ### Compiling to the Web